bigframeteam/BigFrame/README.md

 --------

 Before running BigFrame, you need to edit the `conf/config.sh` to set the following variables:
-* `HADOOP_HOME`: By default, it try to get it from the environment variables.
+* `HADOOP_HOME`: By default, it tries to get it from the environment variables.
 * `TPCDS_LOCAL`: A temp directory to store the imtermediate data for tpcds generator.

 Bechmark Specification: